 - Parental Abandonment: Tony complains that his dad was cold, never around for him, and he seriously doubted that his father even loved him at all.
 This is eventually shown not to be the case.

 - Playful Hacker: Among other things, he enjoys hacking other people's sound systems to play appropriate music for his dramatic entrances.
-And, in 2 he gleefully hacks a live senate broadcast and several military satellites just to prove a point.
+In 2 he gleefully hacks a live senate broadcast and several military satellites just to prove a point.

-- The Pornomancer: He's the page image for a reason.
-Stops becoming this by the time he's in a committed relationship with Pepper Potts.
+- The Pornomancer: He's the page image for a reason but he stops becoming this by the time he's in a committed relationship with Pepper Potts.

 - Power Palms: Repulsors, his main weapons, are fired from the palms of his armor's gauntlets.

 - Pride: His primary flaw.
 He knows he is far smarter than virtually everyone else along with being handsome, one of the richest, most powerful, and most loved people on the planet.
 Rubbing it in the faces of others or not considering the opinions of others combined with not thinking his actions through especially possible negative consequences are reoccurring problems.
 Each film he has been in has a lesson of humility he has to learn or relearn.
 So he is getting better, very slowly.

 - Really Gets Around: There's Maya Hansen, Christine Everhart and Pepper, plus the offscreen twelve models.
 That we know of...